 From the corner of her eye, she sees his lips twitch.
 [Of course, how could I forget?]

 His crystal blue eyes remain slightly saddened as they watch Hana and Taiyō walk through the proper customs, and Ino knows that there's more to the wedding than he's letting on.
 Naruto is strong when other people can't be because he considers that his duty, and he doesn't like displaying his weaknesses.
-Both are aware that she can easily probe his mind to find out what's bothering him, but ever since the Shintenshin mishap that brought them together, Ino tries not to use her clan techniques upon him without permission (barring the one occurrence in the Chūnin Exams, of course).
+Both are aware that she can easily probe his mind to find out what's bothering him, but ever since the Shintenshin mishap that brought them together, Ino tries not to use her clan techniques upon him without permission (unless it's for his own good).
 [But?]

 Naruto sighs heavily into her mind.
 [I just don't want to let her go.]

 Ino blinks, surprised.
 Naruto isn't an overbearing father, nor does he play favorites – even if his relationship with the boys is slightly stronger than the one he has with Hana – but she doesn't remember him being this disconcerted when either Michio or Jirō got married.